hexamine22/ctfs/PUCon/Pwn/Safe Getline/README.md

 # The vulnerability

 The while loop has an integer underflow.
-Since the program subtracts 1 from **i** in each iteration of the for loop before checking if it is greater than 0, providing input larger than 1024 bytes can turn the **i** into a negative number.
+Since the program subtracts 1 from **i** in each iteration of the for loop before checking if it is greater than 0, providing input larger than 1024 bytes can turn **i** into a negative number.

 Disassembly of getline